Concepts

 Sensors for many specific types of physical sensors, like the BME280, or the SHT31, or the INAxxx, can be implemented by incorporating the relevant sensor library (often from Adafruit) and a few lines of code in main.cpp.

 Some specific sensors - for example, the MAX31856 thermocouple sensor - require a little more complex programming to read them, so they can be found here.
 These “add-on” Sensor libraries can easily be included in a SensESP project by adding them to your platformio.ini file.
-If you have a physical sensor that you think fits in this category, and you want some help writing an add-on to read it, make a post in the #sensors channel on the Signalk-dev Slack.
+If you have a physical sensor that you think fits in this category, and you want some help writing an add-on to read it, make a post in the #sensesp channel on the Signal K Discord server.

 Transforms